ccoupe/mqtt-alarm/README.md

 It also means getting the groovy drivers installed in your Hubitat and if you don't have one, install a MQTT broker.

-And it means getting the drivers into Hubitat.
+And it means testing things and then you have make sure it can survive a reboot of Your Linux system, hubitat or the Mqtt Broker.
+That is the hard part.

-### MQTT
+### MQTT install
 I'm going to punt on this.
 It's not hard but there are so many other tutorials on how to do that there is no point in my duplicating them.
 I'm using Mosquitto on a machine I call `pi4` at 192.168.1.7